-A Hopewell cultured settlement was generally smaller in size and temporary, instead residing in one area for a certain amount of time before relocating to discover fresher resources and advance trading routes.
+A Hopewell cultured settlement was generally smaller in size and temporary -- peoples identified with the Hopewell culture instead resided in one area for a certain amount of time before relocating to discover fresher resources and advance trading routes.
 These miniscule hamlets consisted of only a few rectangular homes with thatched roofs and daub walls.
-As preceding tribes did before the Hopewell communities gained sustenance and supplies through techniques including: hunting and gathering and farming.
-One definitive practice that represents the Hopewell culture was the focus on an agricultural system.
-These societies emphasized planting indigenous seeds that were abundant in the fertile regions where the villages resided in.
-Some of the major plants they cultivated included: sunflower, squash, and maygrass.
-The switch from a concentration on hunting to that of agriculture represented the official birth of mass farming within the Native American network.
+Like previous cultures in the region, Hopewell-influenced communities gained sustenance and supplies through techniques including: hunting and gathering and farming.
+However, the Hopewell culture was set apart by its strong focus on agricultural settlement.
+These societies emphasized planting indigenous seeds that were abundant in the fertile regions where villages were settled.
+Some of the major plants cultivated by Hopewell communities include: sunflower, squash, and maygrass.
+The switch from a concentration on hunting to that of agriculture represented the official birth of mass farming within the American Indian network.

-Architecture is the prominent representation of the Hopewell culture.
+Architecture is the prominent representation of the Hopewell culture used by historians to earmark the period.
 Earthworks and burial mounds which were used for a multitude of ceremonies such as religious practices and funerals were discovered intact throughout the Midwestern region; these mounds provide insight to this relatively unknown lifestyle.
-There was a variety of earthworks created that ranged from geometric complexes, hilltop enclosures, and conical mounds which could be found around fertile rivers or stream valleys.
+Hopewell cultural groups created a number of earthworks in varying forms, ranging from geometric complexes, hilltop enclosures, and conical mounds which could be found around fertile rivers or stream valleys.
 Many of them, considered to be used for burial purposes, were filled with a varied amount of exotic goods which demonstrated a possible hierarchical system within the community.
 The most prominent example of Hopewell burial mounds can be found in Chillicothe, Ohio at the Mound City Group.
 Ohio is considered to be the epicenter for the most impressive Hopewell earthworks.

 Around 400 A.D Hopewell culture began to decline for an unknown reason.
-The prediction is that there was a cultural collapse within the communities as the succeeding settlements showed signs of a lifestyle switch to larger, permanent, more isolated societies.
-Also, the introduction of the bow and arrow made for a shift in hunting, gathering, and war which may have forced Hopewell societies to become more secluded for survival.
-Mounds became less prominent and the trading routes diminished but the legacy of the Hopewell people can still be viewed today.
+Archaeologists hypothesize is that there was a cultural collapse within the communities, as the succeeding settlements showed signs of a large-scale societal transition to larger, permanent, more isolated communities.
+Also, technological developments -- including the introduction of the bow and arrow -- made for a shift in hunting, gathering, and war, which may have forced Hopewell societies to become more secluded for survival.
+Earthen mounds became less prominent and the trading routes diminished in this period; but the legacy of the Hopewell cultures can still be seen today.

 - Adena Culture